 The demographic characteristics of the respondents are shown in Table 9.
 Findings show that a few of the respondents are females (13.14%, n = 236), a reflection of the study population (females: 14.90%; n = 6,437).
 More than 70% of the respondents hold at least a masters' degree.
 Almost the same proportion of members who work in profit-making organizations (46.61%) and non-profit-making organizations (government institutions, NGOs) (45.34%) participated in the study.
 More than two-third of the respondents live in Accra or Tema.
 About 60% of the respondents have more than 11 years of practicing experience while less than 5% have up to 3 years practicing experience.
-Less than 5% of the respondents have more than 11 years membership experience with ICAG, while less than a quarter have less than 3 years membership experience.
+Less than 5% of the respondents have retired from active practice.
+Lastly, a quarter of the respondents have more than 11 years membership experience with ICAG, while less than a quarter have less than 3 years membership experience.